skosch/mongoose-shortid-nodeps/README.md

 mongoose-shortid
 ================

+## Why this fork ?

-**This fork was just intended to test a method without the need of bignum.
-With the standard mongoose-shortid my Node process exit with a strange exit code, and I suspect bignum to be part of the problem.**
+This fork was just intended to test a method without the need of bignum.
+With the standard mongoose-shortid my Node process exit with a strange exit code, and I suspect bignum to be part of the problem.

-**Confirmed !
+Confirmed !
 With this modified version of mongoose-shortid my Node process don't crash.
-Bignum seems to be the problem.**
+If you had problems with the original too, you can include this one like this in your `package.json` file : `"mongoose-shortid": "https://github.com/leeroybrun/mongoose-shortid/tarball/master"`.
+Then do a `npm update` to grab this modified version.
+I will maybe make a separate module later, but for now this just works fine.

+## Original README

 This plugin provides a new Schema Type, ShortId, that can be used in place of ObjectId.
 The generated IDs are random url-safe strings of configurable length, represented in a configurable base (10, 16, 32, 36, 62, 64 only).